Most people know Tacloban from the disastrous typhoon that was the number one topic in the news around the world for many weeks.

 I’ll do my best to show you a nicer image of Tacloban in today’s post.
 Yes, it’s well off the beaten tourist path and you’ll get a lot of attention from the locals.

 The city was a logical 2-night stop on my travels from Legazpi in Bicol to Cebu City.
-It was a 390km long travel and I had to use four different means of transport: Tricycle taxi from my guesthouse to the bus terminal in Legazpi, bus to Sorsogon, from there jeepney to the pier at Matnong, ferry to Allen in Samar and eventually another bus to Tacloban in Leyte.
+It was a 390km long travel and I had to use five different means of transport: Tricycle taxi from my guesthouse to the bus terminal in Legazpi, bus to Sorsogon, from there jeepney to the pier at Matnong, ferry to Allen in Samar and eventually another bus to Tacloban in Leyte.
 About 7 hours travel in total, and I got to see some beautiful offshore islands during the ferry ride.

 The first impressions of downtown Tacloban were mostly like this: